adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/ai-muse.md

 ## AI Muse

 Welcome to **AI Muse** — a curated space where art meets algorithm.
-Each week, we showcase an AI-generated portrait, exploring the aesthetics of machine imagination and the symbolic dialogue between human creativity and artificial intelligence.
+Each month, we showcase an AI-generated portrait, exploring the aesthetics of machine imagination and the symbolic dialogue between human creativity and artificial intelligence.

 ---